 You can also provide secure connections to users connect to remote desktops and applications with the VMware Blast display protocol and to external users who use HTML Access to connect to remote desktops.
 The Blast Secure Gateway ensures that only authenticated users can communicate with remote desktops.

 Depending on the type of client device being used, additional channels are established to carry other traffic such as USB redirection data to the client device.
 These data channels route traffic through the secure tunnel if it is enabled.

 When the secure tunnel and secure gateways are disabled, desktop and application sessions are established directly between the client device and the remote machine, bypassing the Connection Server host.
 This type of connection is called a direct connection.

 Desktop and application sessions that use direct connections remain connected even if Connection Server is no longer running.

-Typically, to provide secure connections for external clients that connect to a security server or Connection Server host over a WAN, you enable the secure tunnel, the PCoIP Secure Gateway, and the Blast Secure Gateway.
+Typically, to provide secure connections for external clients that connect to a Connection Server host over a WAN, you enable the secure tunnel, the PCoIP Secure Gateway, and the Blast Secure Gateway.
 You can disable the secure tunnel and the secure gateways to allow internal, LAN-connected clients to establish direct connections to remote desktops and applications.

 If you enable only the secure tunnel or only one secure gateway, a session might use a direct connection for some traffic but send other traffic through the Connection Server host, depending on the type of client being used.

 TLS is required for all client connections to Connection Server hosts.